-Alternatively, to enquire about instructing me directly please send an email to firstname.lastname@example.org.
+To enquire about instructing me please send an email to firstname.lastname@example.org.

 I am a registered public access Barrister and can be instructed directly by a member of the public without the involvement of a solicitor.
 I belong to the South Eastern Circuit (which includes London), and am a SCMA accredited mediation advocate (www.mediationadvocates.org.uk), having acquired actual mediation advocacy experience in settling contentious probate disputes.

 ‘Know your enemy and know yourself and you can fight a hundred battles without defeat.’
 Sun Tzu, ‘The Art of War’ (‘Sun Tzu’).